UniversalDependencies/docs/_bor/index.md

 * Bororo uses all 18 [UPOS](https://universaldependencies.org/u/pos/index.html).
 * Tokenization and semgmentatoin in Bororo is straightforward.
 There are no multiwords that require spaces or dashes.
-* In general, words are delimited by whitespace characters. .
+* Words are delimited by whitespace characters. .
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
-We always tokenize them as separate tokens (words).
+These are tokenized as separate tokens (words).

 Mapping UPOS to XPOS Akuntsú